Ithanias/8BitFurry/ReadMe.md

 Version 0.0.6

-### Mod must be played with "Pixel Art Smoothing" ON!
-It will crash if this option is off!
+### Mod can now be played with "Pixel Art Smoothing" OFF!
 ---

 # Installation